 The Commission has set forth the following action items to fulfill this priority and objectives for this Strategic Plan period.
-[Brackets indicate committees with jurisdiction to oversee action item].

-- 1. Create a new position for a member services coordinator to work closely with regulators in Compacting States to provide regular and consistent communications on a variety of Compact matters including updates and issues in the regulatory review process.
-[FINANCE COMMITTEE] - 2.
-Identify enhancements within the Insurance Compact instance in SERFF or the regulatory review processes to better assist the Compacting States in easily identifying the product, product features and other pertinent information of a Compact filing and work with SERFF to ensure a smooth transition for the Insurance Compact instance during its reengineering project.
-[MANAGEMENT COMMITTEE] - 3.
-Partner with the NAIC to develop automated tools for the Insurance Compact Office, company filers and regulators to create useful reports and search functionality as well as business intelligence to increase consistency and compliance with the Uniform Standards at the time of filing.
-[MANAGEMENT COMMITTEE] - 4.
-Provide a continuing path for expedited review for product filings meeting eligibility criteria to optimize compliant filings.
-[FINANCE COMMITTEE] - 5.
-Develop a program to create resource groups of Compacting State regulators with form review or actuarial experience in the Insurance Compact's authorized product lines to train and be available as a resource to the Insurance Compact Office in the regulatory review process.
+1. Create a new position for a member services coordinator to work closely with regulators in Compacting States to provide regular and consistent communications on a variety of Compact matters including updates and issues in the regulatory review process.

-[FINANCE COMMITTEE] - 6.
-Provide samples of simplified forms or provisions deemed consistent with the Uniform Standards for use by company filers when submitting a Compact filing and to the extent possible, promote the use of plain, understandable form language.
-[PRODUCT STANDARDS COMMITTEE] - 7.
-Study and analyze the types of mix and match for product filings over the last three years and provide a report to the Commission with detailed information and recommendations to improve the process and further minimize the need for mix and match and include guidance, with input of Compacting States, regarding whether additional forms are required to be filed with Compacting States for a Compact-approved product.
-[RULEMAKING COMMITTEE] - 8.
-Study and provide a recommendation regarding the pros, cons and considerations for the Ddevelopment of a process for working with Compacting States willingly wanting to assist in a coordinated state review of incubate a product filing where aspects of the product may not be able to be approved under current Uniform Standardsthrough the Insurance Compact filing process where aspects of the product (benefit or actuarial) are novel to determine if they can be filed under existing or future Uniform Standards.
-[PRODUCT STANDARDS COMMITTEE]
+- 2. Identify enhancements within the Insurance Compact instance in SERFF or the regulatory review processes to better assist the Compacting States in easily identifying the product, product features and other pertinent information of a Compact filing and work with SERFF to ensure a smooth transition for the Insurance Compact instance during its reengineering project. - 3.
+Partner with the NAIC to develop automated tools for the Insurance Compact Office, company filers and regulators to create useful reports and search functionality as well as business intelligence to increase consistency and compliance with the Uniform Standards at the time of filing. - 4.
+Provide a continuing path for expedited review for product filings meeting eligibility criteria to optimize compliant filings. - 5.
+Develop a program to create resource groups of Compacting State regulators with form review or actuarial experience in the Insurance Compact's authorized product lines to train and be available as a resource to the Insurance Compact Office in the regulatory review process. - 6.
+Provide samples of simplified forms or provisions deemed consistent with the Uniform Standards for use by company filers when submitting a Compact filing. - 7.
+Study and analyze the types of mix and match for product filings over the last three years and provide a report to the Commission with detailed information and recommendations to improve the process and further minimize the need for mix and match and include guidance, with input of Compacting States, regarding whether additional forms are required to be filed with Compacting States for a Compact-approved product. - 8.
+Develop a process for working with Compacting States willingly wanting to incubate a product filing through the Insurance Compact filing process where aspects of the product (benefit or actuarial) are novel to determine if they can be filed under existing or future Uniform Standards.